 - E3.26.
-To contact the Chief of Staff before entering into a formal consortium agreement, to establish the correct legal framework. - E3.27.
+To contact the Chief Executive and Monitoring Officer before entering into a formal consortium agreement, to establish the correct legal framework. - E3.27.
 To consult, as early as possible, the CCCFO and the PCCCFO to ensure the correct treatment of taxation and other accounting arrangements. - E3.28.
 To produce a business case to show the full economic benefits to be obtained from participation in the consortium. - E3.29.
 To produce a Memorandum of Understanding (MOU) setting out the appropriate governance arrangements for the project.
-This document should be signed by the Chief of Staff.
+This document should be signed by the Chief Executive and Monitoring Officer.